Probability Theory [Complex Networks] Fall 2024

 Overview

-Welcome to my course on Probability Theory for third-year students of Bachelor’s Programs “Computer Science” and “Biomedical Engineering” at MIPT.
+Welcome to my join course on Probability Theory and Complex Networks for third-year students of Bachelor’s Programs and MSc students in Advanced Combinatorics at MIPT.

 📚